 Support – ( what you paint onto)

-A 5 or 6mm thick piece of MDF can be a great starting point.
-Prepare the surface with an acrylic gesso, sanding in-between coats, see here how to apply gesso.
+A 5 or 6-mm thick piece of MDF can be a great starting point.
+Prepare the surface with acrylic gesso, sanding in-between coats, see here how to apply gesso.

 Pro tip: Make sure to give all sides of the MDF board a coat of size, especially the edges which can be very absorbent to moisture.

-Many portrait artists prefer to work on linen rather than cotton as you can get a finer weave but for this demonstration I am using a pre-primed canvas.
+Many portrait artists prefer to work on linen rather than cotton as you can get a finer weave, but I am using a pre-primed canvas for this demonstration.
 The actual canvas is a Belle Arti Cotton Canvas.

 - Rosemary & co Kolinsky Sable series 33 Round – size 3